 Problem Solvers

-They are not satisfied with quick fixes that only hide the problem.
-They look for patterns, figure out why it happened, and put in place a fix that prevents it from coming back.
-Over time, they build up a library of mental models and lessons learned that makes them faster and more reliable the next time a crisis hits.
-And they do not keep that knowledge to themselves.
-They share it, so the whole team gets stronger.
-It’s almost always interesting to see how generous these people are when it comes to sharing what they have.
-You almost wonder how they find so much time!
+They don't accept quick fixes that hide the problem.
+They look for the pattern, work out why it happened, and put in something that stops it from happening again.
+Over time they build a library of mental models and lessons learned that makes them faster the next time they are paged.

 Great Communicators